-Do you have a high converting website or it is just sitting there looking pretty (or not so pretty?)?
+Do you have a website that works?
+As in, is it actually converting website visitors into leads or it is just sitting there looking pretty (or not so pretty?)?
 Did you know that you have 0-8 seconds to entice a visitor to stay on your website.
 After 8 seconds, the majority of visitors leave.
 That’s crazy, right?!
 I wanted to run through four ideas that will help you create a high converting website for your business whether you are a coach, photographer, creative or small business owner, all of these apply to pretty much any service based industry.

 The main components that I believe your website needs to have are the following: